emqx/eip/active/0033-agent-registry.md

 EMQX SHOULD document these defaults:

-- Discovery / Agent Card retained publications: QoS 0 or 1
+- Discovery / Agent Card retained publications: QoS 1
-- Request: QoS 0/1
+- Request: QoS 1
-- Reply: QoS 0/1
+- Reply: QoS 1
-- Event: QoS 0/1
+- Event: QoS 0 (MAY use higher QoS if required by deployment policy)

 ## Configuration Changes